-As for food for the boys, so far I have found very few things that they don't like.
+So far I have found very few foods the boys don't like.
 I have not found any veggie that they don't like.
 Some favorites are green beans, peas, sugar snap peas, broccoli (they can't get enough of this!), sweet potatoes, potatoes and corn.
 They love their veggies soooo much that I frequently have to hold back the veggies until they are almost done with their protein dish, otherwise they only want to eat their veggie.
 They would rather eat veggies than PB&J sandwiches.
-Based on something I read on the American Academy of Pediatrics web site, I usually serve yellow or orange colored veggies for lunch and green veggies for dinner.
 Unfortunately, I am somewhat of a picky eater so that limits us, although I do serve the boys several things that I don't care for and that they love, such as tuna fish sandwiches.

 The only fruit I have found that they didn't care for that much was pears.
 They especially love apples, bananas, grapes (peeled and cut in half) and strawberries.
 They are normally very good eaters, although they both have times when they don't eat much and I just shrug and know that they will eat when they are hungry.
 They normally make up for it at the next meal.
 There have been several times when I thought they didn't care for something I served and then they ate it up at a later meal.
 Sometimes, they are just not that hungry, but most times they are and they eat very well.
 They have so many meals and snacks (and they continue to gain weight) so I know they are getting enough to eat.
 I fixed pork chops the other night and they couldn't get enough of them.
 They also love a couple of my chicken casseroles, chicken pot pies, cheese pizza, turkey and cheese sandwiches (heated) and egg salad sandwiches (heated with melted cheese on top).
 My husband and I really like salmon and normally eat it at least once a week and the boys love it too.
 They also love mac & cheese and pasta with chicken.